 Red yeast rice is the product of a yeast (Monascus purpureus) grown on rice, and is a dietary staple in some Asian countries.
 The use of red yeast rice in China was first documented in the Tang Dynasty in 800 A.D.
 A detailed description of its manufacture is found in the ancient Chinese pharmacopoeia, Ben Cao Gang Mu-Dan Shi Bu Yi, published during the Ming Dynasty (1368-1644).
 In this text, red yeast rice is proposed to be a mild aid for gastric problems (indigestion, diarrhea), blood circulation, and spleen and stomach health.
 Red yeast rice in a dried, powdered form is called Zhi Tai.
 When extracted with alcohol it is called Xue Zhi Kang.

-- Look for in the Heart Health category.
+- Look for in the Heart Health or Wellness categories

-- Suggested use: Take one capsule with a meal or as directed by your health care professional.
+- Suggested use: Take one capsule daily with a meal or as directed by your health care professional